SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/cs/hello-world-basic.html.md

 * ManagedObject - InventoryApi
 * Measurement - MeasurementApi

- For further information, refer to the [website](https://cumulocity.com/guides/device-sdk/)
+For further information, refer to the [Device SDK guide](https://cumulocity.com/guides/device-sdk/).

 **C# MQTT SDK**

 It is possible to use the C# MQTT SDK as a nuget-package.
 A developer can use it to perform basic operations against the platform.
-For further information please visit our [website](https://cumulocity.com/guides/device-sdk/mqtt-examples)
+For further information, refer to [MQTT examples](https://cumulocity.com/guides/device-sdk/mqtt-examples) in the Device SDK guide.

 ### Building and deploying Hello World on Linux